wallarm/product-documentation/docs/latest/updating-migrating/nginx-modules.md

 # Upgrading Wallarm NGINX modules

-These instructions describe the steps to upgrade the Wallarm NGINX modules 3.x to version 4.0.
+These instructions describe the steps to upgrade the Wallarm NGINX modules 4.0 or 3.x to version 4.2.
 Wallarm NGINX modules are the modules installed in accordance with one of the following instructions:

 * [NGINX `stable` module](../waf-installation/nginx/dynamic-module.md)
 * [Module for NGINX from CentOS/Debian repositories](../waf-installation/nginx/dynamic-module-from-distr.md)